-The Bendheim-Thoman Center for Research on Child Wellbeing (CRCW) is an interdisciplinary center of the Princeton School of Public and International Affairs.
+The Bendheim-Thoman Center for Research on Child and Family Wellbeing (CRCFW) is an interdisciplinary center of the Princeton School of Public and International Affairs.
 Our mission is to stimulate basic research, educate faculty and students, and influence policymakers and practitioners on issues affecting children, youth, and families.

 Diversity and Inclusion